judka-uriel/uriel-book/uriel_en.md

 as, for example, the Kahanists proposed to create a separate [State of Judea](https://en.wikipedia.org/wiki/State_of_Judea).

-A possible symbiosis could be such that while Orthodox communities constantly pray, observe all the details of stringencies and continuously study the Talmud, at the same time non-Orthodox Jews, without departing from the observance of Torah commandments, spend their time and energy performing work to improve
+A possible symbiosis could be such that while Orthodox communities frequently pray, observe all the details of stringencies and continuously study the Talmud, at the same time non-Orthodox Jews, without departing from the observance of Torah commandments, spend their time and energy performing work to improve